igo-used/binomena/README.md

 **The Next-Generation Blockchain for Decentralized Finance and Smart Contract Innovation**

-Binomena is a high-performance blockchain platform built with Go, featuring advanced Delegated Proof of Stake (DPoS) consensus, WebAssembly smart contracts, and comprehensive DeFi capabilities including our flagship **PaperDollar USD Stablecoin**.
+Binomena is a high-performance blockchain platform built with Go, featuring advanced Delegated Proof of Stake (DPoS) consensus, WebAssembly smart contracts, and comprehensive DeFi capabilities including our flagship **PAPRD (Paper Dollar) Stablecoin**.

 ---